 Although Cape Town averted disaster, it’s still at risk, but other cities are close behind.
 CNN reported that Chennai, Mexico City, Cairo, Tokyo, Jakarta, São Paulo, Beijing, Bangalore, Melbourne and London are the top 10 cities most at risk for running out of water.
 Extended periods of drought, heavy agricultural demand, leaky infrastructure and pollution are some of the leading causes of water scarcity.

 Fresh, clean drinking water is within our grasp.
-Researchers around the world are working on technology to increase the percentage of water on earth.
+Researchers around the world are working on technology to increase the percentage of clean water on earth.
 For instance, Innovative Water Technologies in Rocky Ford, Colorado, have invented the SunSpring Hybrid, a solar- or wind-powered filtration system that can purify more than 5,000 gallons of contaminated drinking water per day.
 Because it doesn’t need to be plugged into a reliable source of electricity, the device can be used in remote regions or be deployed urban areas that have been devastated after a natural disaster.

 In southwestern Morocco, a nonprofit called Dar Si Hmad has been harvesting water from thin air.
 The region’s unique mountain setting, although quite arid, is frequently shrouded in a dense fog caused by a high-pressure system called the Azores High that sweeps in from the Canary Islands and becomes trapped against the High Atlas mountains.
 The fog doesn’t ever turn into rain, but folks at Dar Si Hmad have built tall net-like structures on which droplets of fog collect and accumulate.
 To date, this fog-harvesting system extends to seven reservoirs with pipelines that reach nine villages, reported the Weather Channel.